EDeanF/DebianInstall/README.md

 # DebianInstall

-Notes for installing Debian onto Gigabyte Aero 15
+Notes for installing Debian 10 onto Gigabyte Aero 15

-Instructions are written in DebianInstallation.log
+Explanation written in DebianInstallation.log

-The configuration files should be copied in the following directories 30-touchpad.conf		/usr/share/X11/xorg.conf.d/ nouveau_blacklist.conf		/etc/modprobe.d/ bbswitch.sh			/lib/systemd/system-sleep/
+run backup.sh to save necessary files into ./config run install.sh to update repos and install xfce desktop run configure.sh to copy files in ./config to proper directories